lawrenzo5050/octagon-deep-research-mcp/README.md

 ## Prerequisites

-Before installing or running Deep Research MCP, you need to have `npx` (which comes with Node.js and npm) installed on your system.
+Before installing or running Octagon Deep Research MCP, you need to have `npx` (which comes with Node.js and npm) installed on your system.

 ### Mac (macOS)